Worship service at the Presbyterian Center to be part of video addressing climate crisis

 Categories: Advocacy & Social Justice, Environment, Hunger & Poverty, Matthew 25

 Tags: Blessed Tomorrow, climate change, climate crisis, creation care, ecoAmerica, matthew 25, php, presbyterian hunger program

 Tags: 25 church, being a matthew 25, being a matthew 25 church, chapel service, climate change, creation, diane givens moffett, god, god's creation, herbert nelson ii, hungry oppressed imprisoned, hungry oppressed imprisoned or poor, impact climate change, matthew 25, matthew 25 church, oppressed imprisoned or poor, presbyterian church u.s.a, service at the presbyterian, tammy warren, video crew

-Ministries: Matthew 25 in the PC(USA): A bold vision and invitation, Environmental Issues, Blessed Tomorrow, Presbyterian Hunger Program, Compassion, Peace and Justice
+Ministries: Matthew 25 in the PC(USA): Join the Movement, Environmental Issues, Blessed Tomorrow, Presbyterian Hunger Program, Compassion, Peace and Justice